 Preliminary results indicate that significant differences have been detected in about half of the traits measured and that differences can be attributed to both environmental and genetic causes.
 For example, we have detected differences in hatchery and natural fish after only one generation of hatchery exposure for the following variables measured on adults: age composition, size-at-age, sex ratio, spawning timing, fecundity, egg weight, adult morphology at spawning, and spawning success.
 Significant differences in juvenile traits have also been detected: food conversion efficiency, length-weight relationships, agonistic competitive behavior, predator avoidance, and incidence of precocious maturation.
-Most of the differences have been 10% or less (Knudsen et al. 2006; Busack et al. 2007; Fritts et al. 2007; Pearsons et al. 2007; Schroder et al. 2008).
+Most of the differences have been 10% or less and it is unknown whether these small differences measured in a controlled setting will result in appreciable differences in the natural environment (Knudsen et al. 2006; Busack et al. 2007; Fritts et al. 2007; Pearsons et al. 2007; Schroder et al. 2008).
+Waters et al. (2015) found evidence that CESRF protocols such as using only natural-origin fish for broodstock has reduced genetic divergence of the supplemented line relative to the hatchery control line.
+Waters et al. 2018 also recently identified loci associated with return and spawn timing that were either unique or more divergent in the hatchery control line, which suggests these traits may be responding to domestication selection in this segregated population that was derived from the integrated population.
 Monitoring of these traits has continued beyond the first generation and pertinent results will be published in peer-reviewed literature once work is completed.